- What is the Fair Debt Collection Practices Act?

 — collect any amount greater than your debt, unless allowed by law;

 — make you accept collect calls or pay for telegrams;

 — take or threaten to take your property unless this can be done legally;

 If you owe more than one debt, any payment you make must be applied to the debt you indicate.
 A debt collector may not apply a payment to any debt you believe you do not owe.

 You have the right to sue a collector in a state or federal court within one year from the date you believe the law was violated.
 Under the Fair Debt Collection Practices Act, if you win you may recover money for the damages you suffered.
 Court costs and attorney’s fees also can be recovered.
 A group of people also may sue a debt collector and recover money for damages up to $500,000, or one percent of the collector’s net worth, whichever is less.
 OUR FIRM HANDLES THESE CASES FOR CONSUMERS WITHOUT CHARGING AN UP FRONT RETAINER, WE RECEIVE OUR FEES FROM THE DEBT COLLECTOR

 Report any problems you have with a debt collector to the Pennsylvania Attorney General and the Federal Trade Commission and the Consumer Financial Protection Bureau.

-I am well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part in my knowledge of the law and my experience in dealing with hundreds and hundreds of these types of cases.
-If you have a collection agency attempting to collect a debt from you or if you believe they have violated the Fair Debt Collection Practices Act, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+We are well versed in the rights of creditors and debtors, and in many areas of consumer law, based in part on our knowledge of the law and our experience in dealing with thousands of these types of cases.
+If you have a collection agency attempting to collect a debt from you or if you believe they have violated the Fair Debt Collection Practices Act, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim